Dwiga/alphapy/README.md

 # alphapy
-my first python tkinter application connection into sqlite, and how to operate it.
+my first python tkinter application <br>
+connection into sqlite & mysql, and how to operate it.